eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 Run this code to see the effect of the assignment to the dynamic interface type `Named`.

+Now try removing the definition of `greet` from the dynamic value, leaving the following unsound code:

+    dynamic Named {
+        shared formal String name;
+        shared formal void greet();
+    }

+    dynamic {
+        dynamic obj = dynamic [
+            name = "Ceylon";
+            //missing definition of greet()
+        ];
+        Named named = obj;  //runtime error!
+    }

+Run this code to see it how fail it fails at runtime.

 ## There's more ...